Home News Chillicothe City Arborist Position Closer to Being Filled

 A contractor for park renovations attempted to move a Magnolia near the front of Memorial Armory…

-…The city replanted Magnolia in Yoctangee Park near the floodwall and hoped it would recover.
+…The city replanted the Magnolia in Yoctangee Park near the floodwall and hopes it will recover.

 The striking yellow fall color of a young Ginko during the season’s first snowfall, near the Yoctangee Park entrance.